mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 8. Otherwise than Being
    * Sensibility

-## Levinas: Regeneration of generations
+## Levinas Regeneration of generations

 For Levinas, the generative family demonstrates that, rather than merely issuing from an origin, existence is a continuous creation
 * Time as continuous creation, as the genesis of gendered generations, time as continuous regeneration